-Fax machine, black spray paint, black fabric, A4 paper, black marker pens.
+Fax machine, black spray paint, black fabric, white A4 paper, black marker pens.

-The first outing of the piece was at an event at Islington Mill, Salford celebrating the life and work of David Wojnarowicz and the publication of a new edition of his memoirs ‘Close To The Knives’ from Canongate Books (with new Introduction by Olivia Laing).
-Dr Monica Pearl of the University of Manchester spoke about her research into AIDS in 20th century culture and her time as an ACT-UP NYC activist, performance artist Matt Fennemore gave two performances of his work that have responded to Wojnarowicz, we shared recitals from ‘Close To The Knives’ and from Cynthia Carr’s biography of Wojnarowicz, and there were short films, imagery and conversation throughout.
+The first outing of the piece was at an event at Islington Mill, Salford celebrating the life and work of David Wojnarowicz and the publication of a new edition of his memoirs ‘Close To The Knives’ from Canongate (with new Introduction by Olivia Laing).
+Dr Monica Pearl of the University of Manchester spoke about her research into AIDS in 20th century culture and her time as an ACT UP NYC activist, while performance artist Matt Fennemore gave two performances of his work that have responded to Wojnarowicz.
+We shared recitals from ‘Close To The Knives’ and from Cynthia Carr’s biography of Wojnarowicz, and there were short films, imagery and conversation throughout.

-These contributions to ‘A mile of black paper’ were produced at the end of the event and mark the very first additions to this work.
-The piece commemorates both a disruptive piece of activism and serves as a memorial – black the colour of fax machine ink and of grief.
-The use of individual sheets of paper is also intended to reference the individual panels of the AIDS memorial quilt, the largest creative act of AIDS remembrance, while the fax machine itself is unplugged, lacquered and rendered inoperable by black spray paint, incommunicative as are those lost to AIDS.
-DEATH = SILENCE but memory revives and is forever.
+These contributions to ‘A mile of black paper’ were produced at the end of the event and mark the very first additions to the work.
+The work commemorates both a disruptive piece of AIDS activism and serves as a memorial – black the colour of fax machine ink and mourning.
+The use of individual sheets of paper is also intended to reference the individual panels of the AIDS memorial quilt, the largest creative act of AIDS remembrance, while the fax machine itself is unplugged, lacquered and rendered inoperable with black spray paint, incommunicative, as are those lost to AIDS.
+DEATH = SILENCE, but memory lives on and revives.

-Contributions are welcome and invited to this piece.
-All work should be in black only and can be ‘faxed’ to firstname.lastname@example.org If you have an event related to HIV/AIDS and would like to host the work please get in contact.
-The first exhibition of this work is intended to take place on World AIDS Day, December 1st 2017.
+Contributions are invited to this piece.
+All work should be in black only and can be ‘faxed’ to email@example.com or posted (address on request).
+If you have an event related to HIV/AIDS and would like to host the work as part of it, please get in contact.
+The next appearance of the work will be at the ACT UP Conference at York University on June 2nd.
+The first public exhibition of the work is intended to take place in Manchester on World AIDS Day, December 1st 2017.

 ‘I was never no good after that night, Charley…’